ArKT-7/Temp-files/assets/readme.md

 ## 📄 Description

-**WinInstaller** provides a flashable zip [without PC] for installing Windows on supported ARM64 devices.
+**WinInstaller** provides a flashable zip (no PC required) for installing Windows on supported ARM64 devices.

 ---